webdevsint/mac/src/views/readme.md

-# i forgot to use components
+# i forgot to use components!!!